terrymun/lotus-japonicus-gifu-genome-ril-mapping/readme.md

 TL;DR: Leave them alone.

 The python files are simply dependencies used by the bash scripts and **should not be executed out of context or order, and should never be used individually**.

+## Visualization

+The Rscript in the `/visualization` directory allows you use visualize data generated from the genetic map.
+Please note that all steps in the `/lib` directory need to be completed first: this Rscript requires certain files to be in place before you can proceed.

+The Rscript will generate charts in PDF and PNG format in the respective RIL population folder, namely `Gifu-Burttii` and `Gifu-MG20` folders in the output directory.
+The Rscript **will need to be run twice**: and remember to swap the `pop1` and `pop2` variables around, so that both individual RIL population will be processed.